 The initial plan for creating typical year fires for the SEMAP project included combining the SESARM typical year fire inventory developed for this project by AMEC with 3-year averaged SMARTFIRE-based emissions estimates from the EPA Fire Averaging Tool (FAT).
-Analysis of the CMAQ results using the FAT emissions showed large positive biases for $PM{2.5}$ species outside of the SESARM states, particularly in Southern Louisiana.
+Analysis of the CMAQ results using the FAT emissions showed large positive biases for PM2.5 species outside of the SESARM states, particularly in Southern Louisiana.
 UNC attributed these biases to a combination of the SMARTFIRE1 (SF1) inventories and FAT outputs, which result in the fire emissions all being allocated to the surface layer as area sources.
-Figure 2-34 shows year 2007 fire $PM{2.5}$ estimates from the SF1, SF2, and SEMAP fire inventories for the SESARM and bordering states.
-For all SESARM states other than Georgia and Florida, the SF1 inventory is high relative to the SUMAP base 2007 fire inventory.
-The SF1 inventory is particularly high in Louisiana relative to the SUMAP base 2007 fire inventories for this project, the SEMAP base 2007 fire inventory is a better estimate of fire emissions than SF1.
-With SF1 biased high relative to the SEMAP inventory, UNC suspected that it was high in the surrounding states as well.
+Figure 2-34 shows year 2007 fire PM2.5 estimates from the SF1, SF2, and SEMAP fire inventories for the SESARM and bordering states.
+For all SESARM states other than Georgia and Florida, the SF1 inventory is high relative to the SEMAP base 2007 fire inventory.
+The SF1 inventory is particularly high in Louisiana relative to the SESARM fire inventories for this project, the SEMAP base 2007 fire inventory is a better estimate of fire emissions than SF1.
+With SF1 biased high relative to the

+SEMAP inventory, UNC suspected that it was high in the surrounding states as well.
 Using the FAT software to average 2006-2008 SF1 inventories to create typical fire estimates for the non-SESARM states made this high bias worse.
 Figure 2-35 shows monthly distributions of Louisiana fire $PM{2.5}$ emissions from the SF1 2007 inventory and the FAT average of SF1 2006-2008 inventories.
 For most months, the FAT inventory was higher than SF1 2007 in both the extremes and averages of the data.

 These analyses confirmed our suspicion of the quality of the FAT and SF1 inventories for the non-SESARM states.
 UNC then sought to improve the typical year fire estimates outside of the SESARM region through using other sources of fire inventory data.
 GA DNR proposed a solution for the non-SESARM typical fire inventories that used SMARTFIRE2 (SF2) year 2007 inventories with caps on the emissions magnitudes based on the typical year SEMAP fire inventory.
-GA DNR calculated the monthly maximum fire emissions in the SEMAP typical year inventory for each inventory pollutant across all of the SESARM states.
-The SF2 inventories outside of the SESARM states, including Mississippi, were then scaled back if the magnitude of the monthly emissions in a state was larger then the maximum emissions in any of the SESARM states.
+GA DNR calculated emissions ceilings by pollutant-month-SCC from the SEMAP typical year fire inventories for Alabama and Tennessee.
+The SF2 inventories outside of the SESARM states, including Mississippi, were capped if the magnitude of the monthly emissions in a state was larger then the ceiling calculated by GA DNR.
 UNC combined the scaled SF2 inventories with the base 2007 SF2 heat flux and acres burned parameters to calculate new typical year fires for the non-SESARM states and Mississippi.